I Want to...

 Recycling Information

-As of January 1, 2025, curbside collection of recycling in the City of Brockville is being managed by Circular Materials Ontario.
+Ontario’s Blue Box program including curbside recycling collection in the City of Brockville is now managed by Circular Materials Ontario.

 Blue Box Transition